Jean Davoisne: Recordings

-Davoisne has released/co-produced 4 albums and 4 EP’.
-The main ones are 'The Other Side’(album) with the Band Alkimya in 2007 distributed by Brennus Music in 35 countries, 'Reflections of a purple moon’(album) in 2012 and 'Friendship'(EP) in 2015 with the band The Khayal Groove.
+Davoisne has released/co-produced four albums and four EPs.
+The main ones are The Other Side (album) with the Band Alkimya in 2007, distributed by Brennus Music in 35 countries, Reflections of a Purple Moon (album) in 2012 and Friendship (EP) in 2015 with the band The Khayal Groove.
 He has also been featured on more than 10 albums as drummer/composer with various French and foreign artists.
-In 2013, he was featured on the album ” Eternity ” by Tina Guo, he composed the Original Sound Track for the French short movie “Le fantôme de Laurely” produced by Vis-Or Production and recorded "The Awakening", an original drums piece for the compilation "Pulsa'son #3" produced by Eric Thievon.
-In 2016 he records 'Conn3ction' (Live album) with the band IPHAZE.
+In 2013, he was featured on the album Eternity by Tina Guo, he composed the original sound track for the French short movie, Le fantôme de Laurely, produced by Vis-Or Production and recorded "The Awakening", an original drums piece for the compilation Pulsa'son #3 produced by Eric Thievon.
+In 2016, he recorded Conn3ction (a live album) with the band Iphaze.